 Can’t wait to hear more about your move and the new home!
 I’m absolutely loving this salad, seared tuna is one of my favorites – and I love the thai twist on this and the veggies, such a healthy and delicious meal – I could go for it tonight!

-Girl, this salad looks so bright and fresh, I gotta wear shades 😉 !!
+Girl, this ahi tuna with zucchini salad looks so bright and fresh, I gotta wear shades 😉 !!
 Seriously, though, that is some salad!
 Healthy and jam packed with flava?
 Yes, please!
 I don’t know about rockin’ any bikinis, but I still appreciate that this one is figure friendly.
 I totally wish I could use chop sticks so I could use with this recipe, but doesn’t matter any way, I’d still devour it in .5 seconds flat, lol.
 That dressing sounds divine too…extra red pepper flakes for me pleeeeeeeease!
 Pinned!
 Have a wicked week, girl!
 XOXO

 Congrats on moving into your forever home!
 That’s SO exciting.
 I look forward to hearing all about it, Cheyanne!
 In the meantime, give me ALL the spicy sesame tuna!!!!
 This dish is insanely pretty.. and that Thai zucchini salad?
 I know where all of my garden zucchini are going to go 😉 Pinned!